Cargo bike

-A cargo bike (also known as a box bike, carrier cycle, freight bicycle, cycletruck, or freight tricycle) is a human powered vehicle designed and constructed specifically for transporting loads.
 Cargo bike designs include a cargo area consisting of an open or enclosed box, a flat platform, or a wire basket, usually mounted over one or both wheels, low behind the front wheel, or between parallel wheels at either the front or rear of the vehicle.
 The frame, drivetrain and wheels must be constructed to handle loads larger than those on an ordinary bicycle.

 Development

 The first cargo bikes were used by tradesmen to deliver mail, bread and milk amongst other things.
 Early cargo bikes were heavy-duty standard bicycles, with heavy carriers at front or rear, sometimes with a smaller front wheel to accommodate a large front carrier.
 During the early part of the 20th century these were commonly used by tradesmen for local deliveries.
 In the UK this style is still sometimes known as a butcher's bike or delibike, although the Post Office have by far the largest fleet.

 With the domination of the internal combustion engine in the industrialized countries after World War II, cargo bikes became less popular.
 In the rest of the world, however, they continued to be manufactured and heavily used.
 In the 2000s, ecologically minded designers and small-scale manufacturers initiated a revival of the cargo bike manufacturing sector.